imacrayon/alpine-ajax/docs/reference.md

   </div>
 </details>

-Mocked routes should only be used in demos and testing, this utility is not designed for production environments.
+**Important**: The mock server should only be used for demos and testing, this utility is not designed for production environments.